 ● Road to Wallaman Falls

 It takes about one hour to drive from Ingham.
 The road is now fully sealed.
 The road climbs steeply up the range and can get slippery when wet.

 Travel west from Ingham along Abergowrie Road to Trebonne.
 From here, the route is well signposted.
-Even though part of the road is unsealed, it can still be accessed in most cases using a conventional vehicle.
+It can still be accessed in most cases using a conventional vehicle.

 It’s a good idea to call in to the Tyto Wetland Information Centre (Located 500m South of Ingham on the Bruce Highway) to check on road conditions.